Language and Page Formatting Options

 -vvoption to the command.
 This displays the JSON response and request.

-ipa cert-showcommand” shows which components interact when the user uses the IdM command-line utility.
+Figure A.1, “The architecture of executing the ipa cert-show command” shows which components interact when the user uses the IdM command-line utility.
 Querying these components can help you investigate where the problem occurred and what caused it.

 - Use the following utilities:

 For details on using these utilities, see their man pages.